SotirisTouliopoulos/dingo/README.md

 All the dendrograms and graphs in this page are created from correlation matrices of the E. coli core model.

-This is a dendrogram created from the `plot_dendrogram` function from a correlation matrix without pearson filtering:
+This is a dendrogram created from the `plot_dendrogram` function from a correlation matrix without pearson filtering with `correction = True`:
 ![dendrogram_no_cutoffs.png](/img/dendrogram_no_cutoffs.png)

-This is a dendrogram from the same correlation matrix with `pearson_cutoff = 0.99`:
+This is a dendrogram from the same correlation matrix with `pearson_cutoff = 0.9999` with `correction = True`:
 ![dendrogram_pearson.png](/img/dendrogram_pearson.png)

 Far distinct clusters are observed.
 Graphs will reveal if these clusters interact with other clusters or reactions.